Dear Hammarskjold Parents and Students,

 Requirements: In order to attend after-school Orchestra students must be enrolled in the elective class 7th Grade Orchestra.

 Advisor: Ms. Hewes, Mr. Caramico

 Description: Extends knowledge learned in science and prepares the students for hands-on experiences and knowledge-based activities to be used in a statewide competition.
 For 2020-21 this club meets on Wednesdays and Thursdays in room 2603.

 Advisor: Ms. Brown

 Description: This club provides an opportunity for students to have fun, be involved and stay active.
-Students in the club will be introduced to a variety of sports based games, which will build techniques and skils that they have learned in the physical education classes.
+Students in the club will be introduced to a variety of sports based games, which will build techniques and skills that they have learned in the physical education classes.
 Sign ups will be based on a first-come basis until all spots are filled.
-For the 2019-20 school year the club will meet on Wednesdays in Gym 2.
-Max - 24 students.
+For 2020-21 this club meets on Wednesdays in Gym 2.
+Max – 24 students.